kuflow/kuflow-sdk-dotnet/kuflow-rest/etc/openapi/readme.md

 package-version: '0.0.1'

+# security: AADToken

 ################
 # .NET Flags
 ################

 library-name: Kuflow.Rest

+# Enabled the generation of models
+generation1-convenience-client: true

 # Whether to have your client public.
 Defaults to false.
-# public-clients: true
+public-clients: true

-# Enabled the generation of models
-generation1-convenience-client: true

 ```